 Use numerals and write out the world “percent” in running text: There was a margin of 7 percent.

 - Singular nouns that end in s, add ’s: the class’s first graduate or LUHS’s strategic plan or Burns’s poems.

 1. On an invitation or program, first reference:

-Rev. Michael J. Garanzini, S.J., President and CEO, Loyola University Chicago
+Rev. Michael J. Garanzini, S.J., President, Loyola University Chicago

 2. On an invitation or program, second reference:

 Loyola President Michael J. Garanzini, S.J.